 The so-called session cookies used by this website make it unnecessary to implement other computer techniques that are potentially detrimental to the confidentiality of user navigation, whilst they do not allow acquiring the user’s personal identification data.

-Personal data is processed with automated means for no longer than is necessary to achieve the purposes for which it has been collected.
+Personal data is processed with automated means for no longer than it is necessary to achieve the purposes for which it has been collected: not being known in advance, it is for us impossible to state a valid period of time for them all.

 Specific security measures are implemented to prevent the data from being lost, used unlawfully and/or inappropriately, and accessed without authorisation.